jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Format (lecture / lab / …):**<br/>
 This can be effective for tutorials and workshops, and can be used over multiple lectures.
+This can be useful when introducing new topics to help hook students because they accomplish significant results early in the learning process.

 **Pitfalls:**<br/>